Rollei 35

 The Rollei 35 is a 35mm miniature viewfinder camera built by Rollei.
 The original Rollei 35, when introduced at photokina in 1966, was the smallest existing 135 film camera.
-The Rollei 35 series remains one of the smallest 35 mm cameras after the Minolta TC-1 and Minox 35.
+The Rollei 35 series remains one of the smallest 35 mm cameras after the Minox 35 and Minolta TC-1.
 In 30 years, about 2 million Rollei 35 series cameras were manufactured.
 The Rollei 35 was manufactured by DHW Fototechnik up to 2015, the successor of Franke & Heidecke as small-batch production.
-The last version is the Rollei 35 Classic, an updated Rollei 35 SE.
+The last version is the Rollei 35 Classic, an updated Rollei 35 S.

 Technical development

 Preliminary thoughts

 In about 1960, when the first subminiature cameras for 16 mm film came to market, Heinz Waaske, chief engineer of German camera maker Wirgin, proposed that the purchasers of the 16 mm subminiature cameras, or even the half-frame Olympus Pen 35 mm cameras, were motivated not by the tiny film format but the size of the cameras.
 After having already engineered and designed the 16 mm Wirgin Edixa 16 as well as 35 mm single-lens-reflex cameras, he now set out to build a 35 mm camera in a housing only one third of the volume of the viewfinder cameras of the time.